MDK8888/vllmini/README.md

 # vllmini
-A minimal implementation of vllm.
+A kernel-up, minimal implementation of vllm.